 The investment for the CCWFN program is $4715.00 (77 contact hours included) and this depends on which textbooks you may already have.

 What separates you from the person working at a health food store?

-- Your knowledge of biochemistry and physiology.
+- Your knowledge of the biochemistry and physiology of nutrition

 The 100-hour Certification Program

-The Nutritional Exam which is an important part of this program incorporates many simple hands-on tests that help the practitioner better manage his or her patients through quick verifiable results.
+The Nutritional Exam, which is an important part of this program, incorporates many simple hands-on tests that help the practitioner(s) better manage his/her/their clients/patients through quick verifiable results.
 This program is intended to help you manage your practice in a true wellness model through a comprehensive program of practice management and better understanding of the foundational model.

-All the classes and support materials offered in this program were designed to reinforce the issue of function and the body’s need for real, natural food for maximum longevity and health.
+All the online classes and support materials offered in this program were designed to reinforce the issue of function and the body’s need for real, natural food for maximum longevity and health.

 Introduction and Overview